Ben-Ganon/Obsidian_Olympus_DnD/General/Character Creation.md

 	1. Movespeed - it is exactly 3 times your Agility
 	2. Hp Max - exactly 4 times your Might
 	3. Magical Armor rating - starts at 0
-	4. Level - 1
+	4. Level - 0
-	5. Size Category - Children of Minotaur/Cyclops are Large, all else are regular sized
+	5. Size Category - medium